Gent-project/gent/apps/Cli/README.md

 gent logout
 ```

-## 🛠 Usage
+## Usage

 ### 1. Initialize a Repository

-Just like Git, `gent init` is silent and sets up a new repository in your current directory.
+Just like Git, gent init is silent and sets up a new repository in your current directory.
 It automatically uses your logged-in identity for configuration.

 ```bash
 gent init